+38 (097) 842 08 34

 A team of contractors.
 Different views on the same issue

 A hotel project should be created not only by an architect and an interior designer.
 At this stage, technologists who deal with business issues are involved in the task.
 It is optimal if the project team designs the hotel complex from A to Z: from concept development to launch.
 Employees-technologists are intentionally involved in the design process to ensure a strong link between the concept and the operation of the facility.
 They not only ensure compliance with building codes and standards, but also provide a link to future operations.
 This helps to create projects that meet building codes and the real needs and capabilities of clients.
+This work format ensures an individual approach to design — from a small boutique hotel to a large hotel and restaurant complex, where it is essential to balance the interests of the investor, developer, and management company.

 It is a mistake to believe that if you work with a team and involve contractors, the price of designing a hotel will increase.
-Quite the contrary - both time and money are saved, because professionals initially eliminate risks and do not have to urgently "put out fires" during the construction process.
+Quite the contrary – both time and money are saved, because professionals initially eliminate risks and do not have to urgently “put out fires” during the construction process.
+A well-developed project at the initial stage significantly reduces rework costs and speeds up the hotel construction phases.

 In the photo: apartment hotel WOL.121